 Type 1 diabetes

-Type 1 diabetes, or what was known as juvenile diabetes, refers to an autoimmune disease that develops at a young age.
-The diagnosis is frequently made when the patient is still a child.
-The cells in the pancreas that produce the hormone insulin are eliminated from the body through an inappropriate immune response.
-Unable to produce insulin to regulate blood sugar levels, the patient is therefore insulin dependent.
-Often inherited, this type of diabetes remains a mystery.
+Type 1 diabetes, or juvenile diabetes, is an autoimmune disease that develops at an early age.
+It is often diagnosed when the patient is still a child.
+The insulin-producing cells of the pancreas are destroyed by an inappropriate immune response.
+Unable to produce insulin needed to regulate blood sugar levels, the patient becomes insulin-dependent.
+Often hereditary, this type of diabetes remains a mystery.
 It accounts for 10% of cases of diabetes in France and worldwide, according to INSERM.

 Type 2 diabetes